4rft5/DayCounter/README.md

 <br><br>
   ![DayCounterSupport](https://github.com/4rft5/DayCounter/assets/74219775/93456587-da49-4403-91ab-4abbbfa5150d)

-  If you need support, the best way to contact me is via my website: <a href="https://4rft5.com/contact">4rft5.com/contact</a>
+  If you need support, the best way to contact me is by opening a issue on this repo.

   <a href="https://www.spigotmc.org/resources/daycounter.117256/">Spigot Page</a>